Colborne Lodge is located at 11 Colborne Lodge Dr, in the southern portion of Toronto’s High Park.

 To this day, Torontonians and visitors alike benefit from the Howards’ generous gift.
 Not only is it a gem in Toronto’s park system, but it’s also one of the City’s largest public parks.
 Along with hosting various events, tours and workshops, beautiful High Park features Colborne Lodge, trails, Grenadier Pond, High Park Zoo, picnic and recreation areas, playgrounds, sports facilities, a dog park and much more.

-It’s rumoured that Mrs Howard’s apparition has been seen bringing vegetables she harvested from her garden into Colborne Lodge.
-The shadowy ghost of a woman has also been seen looking out from a second-floor window.
+It’s rumoured that the shadowy ghost of a woman, perhaps Mrs Howard, has also been seen looking out from a second-floor window towards the burial monument.
 Click for more haunted tales.